Ram Kadam

-Ram Kadam (born 24 January 1972) is an Indian former social activist and politician, currently belonging to the Bharatiya Janata Party (BJP).
+Ram Shivaji Kadam (born 24 January 1972) is an Indian former social activist and politician, currently belonging to the Bharatiya Janata Party (BJP).
 He has been elected MLA for the Ghatkopar West Vidhan Sabha constituency in 2009, 2014, and 2019.

 Political career

 Little is known about education of Ram Kadam.

 Kadam joined MNS in 2009 and was elected as MLA of Ghatkopar West.
 In 2014, he left MNS and joined Bharatiya Janata Party & fought 2014 Vidhansabha elections of BJP ticket.
 He secured a handsome victory.
 In June 2019, Kadam said “Devendra Fadnavis would be the next CM of Maharashtra” after rumblings from alliance partner.
 He won the Vidhan Sabha election in October 2019.

 When he became MLA for the first time in 2009, as a member of the MNS party, he was suspended for 4 years from the assembly on its opening day.
 He opposed Abu Asim Azmi of the Samajwadi Party taking the oath in Hindi, and assaulted Azmi.
 Kadam left MNS in 2014 and joined BJP.